-Follow the yellow brick road to the Land of Oz, Beech Mountain North Carolina’s mountain top theme park.
-In the 1970’s, the Land of Oz theme park was one of the most popular amusement parks in North Carolina, but closed due to increased competition from flasher theme parks in North Carolina with more thrill rides
+Follow the yellow brick road to the Land of Oz.
+In the 1970s, the Land of Oz theme park was one of the most popular amusement parks in the Blue Ridge Mountains in North Carolina, but it closed in 1980 due to increased competition from flashier theme parks with more thrill rides

 Every fall, Dorothy, the Tin Man, Cowardly Lion and the Scarecrow make a pilgrimage down the yellow brick road to the Emerald City.

-Guests to Land of Oz, Beech Mountain take a ski lift through the clouds to an enchanted world where they can relive the magic of L. Frank Baum’s book the Wizard of Oz.
+Guests to Land of Oz, Beech Mountain, take a ski lift through the clouds to an enchanted world where they can relive the magic of L. Frank Baum’s book the Wizard of Oz.
 If you’d rather, there are also buses that go from the Beech Mountain Ski Resort to the Land of Oz theme park.

 Once you arrive at the Autumn at Oz Festival, you’ll find craft and food vendors, as well as entertainment.
 Bypass these folks for now, and get a ticket to enter Dorothy’s House.
 There can be a wait here, so you can use that time to peruse the vendors and crafts or watch the entertainment.

-For families with younger children or handicapped individuals, know Land of Oz theme park has uneven paths, ramps and stairs, and there fore is not wheelchair or stroller friendly.
+For families with younger children or handicapped individuals, know Land of Oz theme park has uneven paths, ramps and stairs, and therefore is not wheelchair or stroller friendly.
 If you need additional assistance, consider one of the afternoon sessions.
 For young children, consider using a backpack rather than a stroller.

 There is plenty of parking and easy access to the trail in the heart of Beech Mountain, next to the Brick Oven Pizzeria.
 Weather foiled our attempt to experience the trail, but I read some reviews on Single Tracks that give a decent overview of what you can expect.
 If you don’t have your own mountain bike, you can rent one from Magic Cycles.